arojewski/bnp-step/README.md

 ## Questions?
 Contact us!

 BNP-Step is a work in progress.
 Further documentation will be provided as it is created.
-If you require assistance or would like more details, please do not hesitate to contact us at arojewsk@asu.edu or spresse@asu.edu
+If you require assistance or would like more details, please do not hesitate to contact us at spresse@asu.edu